Héctor Ramos: Puerto Rico Islanders

 He signed with Islanders for the 2012 season on 20 January 2012.

 Isidro Metapán

 On 5 July 2013, it was confirmed that Ramos would be the third foreign player for Salvadoran club, Isidro Metapán.

 Puerto Rico FC

 Ramos joined the newly formed Puerto Rico FC ahead of their Fall 2016 season.
 He scored the first goal in club history on his debut against the Indy Eleven, earning the team a draw.
 He was released at the end of the 2017 season.

 Sabah

 In 2018 and 2020 Ramos played for Malaysian team, Sabah FA.

 International career

 On 4 October 2010, in the first first round of the 2010 Caribbean Cup qualification against Saint Martin, Ramos came on as a substitute at the 83rd minute for Christopher Feigenbaum in a 2–0 win.

 Personal life

-He is the older brother of Heliot Ramos, a baseball player for the San Francisco Giants, and Henry Ramos, also a professional baseball player for the Doosan Bears of the Korean Baseball Organization.
+He is the older brother of professional baseball players Heliot Ramos and Henry Ramos.